 Tip #2: Driving to the Hudson Valley

-Taking a drive to visit the Hudson Valley may be one of the best ways to enjoy the scenery, countryside, towns and cities.
+Taking a drive to visit different areas of the Hudson Valley may be one of the best ways to enjoy the scenery, countryside, towns and cities.

 There are several major highways in and out of the Hudson Valley.